 Preparing for Hybrid Classes

-Setting up Zoom Meeting
+Setting up Zoom Meetings

 For all scenarios, a Zoom meeting is required for participants to connect into.
 See Video Conferencing for more information on setting up Zoom meetings.